AEADataEditor/replication-template-development/REPLICATION.md

 - Table 5: could not identify code that produces Table 5
 - Neither the program codes, nor the README, identify which tables are produced by what program.

+- [ ] The replication package contains a "master" file(s) which calls all other auxiliary programs.

 > NOTE: In-text numbers that reference numbers in tables do not need to be listed.
 Only in-text numbers that correspond to no table or figure need to be listed.

 Stated Requirements